maxfortun/raspberry-pi-home-assistant/README.md

 docker exec -it wireguard /app/show-peer $PEER_ID
 ```

 Download and install a WireGuard app to your `camera-enabled device`, then use it to scan the QR code displayed by the above command.
+Or, grab the keys and configs from `$HOME/.config/wireguard/peer$PEER_ID`

 ### Rhasspy
 Voice-to-text and text-to-voice suite